prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>List of scrape classes to expose to scraping objects such as
+<p>scrapeClasses defines the list of scrape classes to expose to scraping objects such as
 PodMonitors, ServiceMonitors, Probes and ScrapeConfigs.</p>
 <p>This is an <em>experimental feature</em>, it may change in any upcoming release
 in a breaking way.</p>